Skip to content ↓

 Online Book bag books are available on the Read Write Inc website so that each child has access to books that are phonetically decodable.
 In addition children take home a physical reading book every day.
 At the early stage of reading these books will also be phonically decodable.

-Recommended Books to Read, along with those recommended through our Power of Reading texts -
+Please find the Reading Spine below, along with those recommended through our Power of Reading texts -

 Writing